-On the morn of 3rd April 2020, I woke up as usual with no intention of going out to town or paid a friend a visit as I obligated to the social distancing directive amidst the Covid-19, which had beset the nation.
+On the morn of 3rd April 2020, I woke up as usual with no intention of going out to town or visited a friend as I was obligated to the social distancing directive amidst the Covid-19, which had beset the nation.
 To stay clear from tedious isolation, I tried to locate something intriguing on the internet to read.
 It did not take me long to chance on an article by Citi FM/TV’s journalist, Afanyi Dadzie, titled, “Lockdown defiance; a sign of leadership failure, not the indiscipline of the Ghanaian.“

 In summation, the writer postulates we cannot attribute indiscipline as an innate trait to Ghanaians.
 However, a certain Kofi or Ama’s act of defiance towards the lockdown directive is because our leaders have failed to put in place measures to control such excesses.

 I do not seek to oppose any assertion that Government officials as leaders have failed Ghanaians to some extent.
 Neither do I try to refute the content of the above-indicated write-up.
-I instead write this to share my opinion on some leadership failures in the country, and why Ghanaians who blame the government for leadership faults are only blaming a section of leaders in the country.
+I instead write this to share my opinion on some leadership failures in the country and why Ghanaians who blame the government for leadership faults are only blaming a section of leaders in the country.

-Gary Wills, an American Journalist and historian, define a leader as “…one who mobilizes others toward a goal shared by leader and followers.”
+Gary Wills, an American Journalist, and historian define a leader as “…one who mobilizes others toward a goal shared by leader and followers.”
 This definition lends credence to Donald McGannon’s quote,

 “Leadership is not a position or a title; it is an action and example.”

 Instead, this situation demanded the display of leadership by one of these traders.
-These traders only needed at least one person in their midst who could have proposed a day they’ll all come together and get rid of the silts in the gutter in a small clean up exercise.
+These traders only needed at least one person in their midst who could have proposed a day they’ll all come together and get rid of the silts in the gutter in a small clean-up exercise.
 These were people who had identified a problem, the causes, effects, and yet wanted the government to come on board before such a minor issue could be solved.

 This shows that as a nation, we are gradually failing to comprehend the true meaning of leadership and, thus, have attributed leadership failure to only those who hold high offices in the country.

-I personally find it appalling if an entire community can call upon the President to build toilet facilities for them.
+I find it appalling if an entire community can call upon the President to build toilet facilities for them.
 The question I ask is, “where are our traditional leaders and Local Assemblies?”
 What has happened to the mobilization of community members for communal services?

-We should also blame the teacher who failed to instruct students anything outside the syllabus.
+We should also blame the teacher who failed to instruct students on anything outside the syllabus.
 While doing so, we must not forget the parent who was unable to train his or her ward in that proper manner.

-It is precisely accurate to point accusing fingers towards the President, Ministers, MPs, MMDCEs and other Government officials for failing to bolster the law enforcement systems in the country, thus, allowing citizens and foreigners to take the laws for granted.
+It is precisely accurate to point accusing fingers towards the President, Ministers, MPs, MMDCEs, and other Government officials for failing to bolster the law enforcement systems in the country, thus, allowing citizens and foreigners to take the laws for granted.
 We can equally blame them for failing to lead by example, therefore, positioning our country in an antipode to development.